 Lessons and activities to explicitly teach coping skills to kids and teens.
 Lessons teach a variety of strategies from listening to music to using a calm down jar.

-Interactive craft to teach about coping strategies.
+Interactive coping strategies wheel to teach about coping skills.
 Not only is this activity a lesson, but it becomes a tool that kids can use later on to help them choose coping skills.

-Interactive board game that provides practice with coping strategies and managing emotions.
+Interactive coping strategies board game that provides practice with coping skills and managing emotions.
 Kids will discuss and practice coping skills as they make their way through the game.

 A set of unique posters with over 80 coping skills for kids and teens to use.
 Post the visuals as a reminder or have kids and teens create their own.